People

 Undergraduate Thesis and Mentorship Students

-• Mat Chatelein (BSc Hons in Environmental Biology).
+• Rachel DeCicco (BSc Honours, Life Science).
 Thesis focus: Biotic and abiotic factors influencing chytrid fungus detections in Eastern Ontario.

 • email: 20rmd2@queensu.ca